celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 </br>

-In this approach, we will track on two important internal events from `peerTracker` in `libhead.Exchange` for bootstrapper peers selection and persistence purposes, and that is by proposing a design that allows access to `peerTracker`'s list of good peers and bad peers, and opening the design space to integrate peer selection and storage logic.
+In this approach, we will rely on `peerTracker`'s scoring mechanism that tracks the fastest connected nodes, and blocks malicious ones.
+To make use of this functionality, we track two important internal events from `peerTracker` in `libhead.Exchange` for peers selection and persistence purposes, and that is by proposing a design that allows access to `peerTracker`'s list of good peers and bad peers, and opening the design space to integrate peer selection and storage logic.

 ## Implementation